 Saint Martin’s provides education for day girls between the ages of three years and eighteen.
-Our Mission and Aims can be viewed here.
+Our Missions and Aims can be viewed here.

 There are close links between the different educational phases of the School and Saint Martin’s operates as one School sharing a distinct ethos.
 Many of the teaching staff work in more than one area of the school and this is particularly the case in the PE, Music, Dance, Drama and MFL Departments where staff teach across the age groups.